oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 ### Formats

-- Currency: uses appropriate default fraction limits based on currency.
+- Currency: appropriate fraction limits are set by default.

 ## Comments